Cohomology of linking systems with twisted coefficients by a $p$-solvable action: Introduction

-We finish this paper by an example for Conjecture \ref{conjecture} which does not follow from the the other results. \textbf{Organization.} In Section \ref{sec background} we give some background on $p$-local finite groups and stable elements.
-Section \ref{sec constrained} is dedicated to the case of constrained fusion systems, Section \ref{sec p'} to corpime actions and Section \ref{sec psolvable} to $p$-solvable actions for a realizable $p$-local finite group.
-Finally, we give in Section \ref{sec example} an example for Conjecture \ref{conjecture}. \textbf{Acknowledgement.} I would like to thanks Bob Oliver, my PhD adviser, for his help and support all along this work.
+We finish this paper with an example for Conjecture \ref{conjecture} which does not follow from the the other results.

+\textbf{Organization.} In Section \ref{sec background} we give some background on $p$-local finite groups and stable elements.
+Section \ref{sec constrained} is dedicated to the case of constrained fusion systems, Section \ref{sec p'} to coprime actions and Section \ref{sec psolvable} to $p$-solvable actions for a realizable $p$-local finite group.
+Finally, we give in Section \ref{sec example} an example for Conjecture \ref{conjecture}.

+\ack I would like to thanks Bob Oliver, my PhD adviser, for his help and support all along this work.
 I am also grateful to Jesper Grodal for his hospitality at the Center for Symmetry and Deformation and many fruitful conversations.
+Finally, I would like to thanks the referee for his very careful reading of the paper and all his useful and accurate comments.